 At Creative Access, we know how difficult it is to find solutions from within your organisation, regardless of whether the business is big or small.
-Within this report we examine the challenges, especially for under-represented individuals and provide recommendations on how organisations can make freelance talent thrive.
+Within this report we examine the challenges, especially for individuals from from under-represented communities and provide recommendations on how organisations can make freelance talent thrive.

-Bibi Hilton

-CEO,

-Creative Access
+Bibi Hilton CEO, Creative Access